Covid-19 testing and accessing campus

 The test is free of charge.

-You are advised to get tested twice within three to five days.
+You are strongly advised to get tested twice within three to five days, and twice-weekly if you are accessing campus.
 While the LFD test offers a rapid result with a reasonably degree of accuracy, it is not as sensitive as some other tests, as it has been designed to be used regularly.
 This is why you will need to be tested twice within three to five days.

-Please do not book more than two tests.
+Please do not book more than two tests in a single week.

 You will receive your result very quickly – typically it is two hours, but it can take up to 24 hours.
 You will receive it by email and/or text message.
 The test result will be sent to you by NHS Test and Trace and BU does not get sent the result.
 If you do not hear within this time, you can call 119 to ask for your results.

-If both of your test results are negative, you can return to campus, but please remember to wear a face covering when here, keep space between you and others and carry out good hand hygiene.
+If you are accessing campus please remember to wear a face covering when here, keep space between you and others and carry out good hand hygiene.

-If either of your results is positive, then you will need to self-isolate straightaway and follow the standard process from NHS Test and Trace.
+If either of your results is positive, then you will need to self-isolate straight away and follow all NHS Test and Trace guidance - this includes obtaining a confirmatory PCR test.
+These tests are booked through the gov.uk website and are not available at BU's on-campus test facility, this test must be booked if you get a positive result.
+PCR test results are confimed in a lab and take longer to receive your results.
 You should also let us know that you have tested positive by contacting AskBU.
 You can find out more information on our website.

 The usual self-isolation period after a positive test result is 10 days, so you will need to stay at home in your accommodation for this period of time.